boazbk/tcs/lec_02_representation.md

 What's more, once information is in digital form, we can _compute_ over it, and gain insights that were simply not accessible in prior times.
 At the heart of this revolution is this simple but profound observation that we can represent an unbounded variety of objects using a finite set of symbols (and in fact  using only the two symbols ```0``` and ```1```).^[There is nothing "holy" about using zero and one as the basic symbols, and we can (indeed sometimes people do) use any other finite set of two or more symbols as the fundamental "alphabet".
 We use zero and one in this course mainly because it simplifies notation.]

-In later lectures, we will often fall back on taking this  representation for granted, and hence write something like "program $P$ takes $x$ as input" when $x$ could be a number, a vector, a graph, etc..,  when we really mean that $P$ takes as input the _representation_ of $x$ as a binary string.
+In later lectures, we will often fall back on taking this  representation for granted, and hence write something like "program $P$ takes $x$ as input" when $x$ could be a number, a vector, a graph, etc.,  when we really mean that $P$ takes as input the _representation_ of $x$ as a binary string.
 However, in this lecture, let us dwell a little bit on how such representations can be devised.
 We note that in many instances, choosing the "right" string representation for a piece of data is highly nontrivial, and finding the "best" one (e.g., most compact, best fidelity,  most efficiently manipulable, robust to errors, most informative features, etc..) is the object of intense research.
 But for now, we will  focus on describing some simple representations for various natural objects.